 Close Search

 Idaho has the genetics to produce big mule deer, but the state is managed more for hunter opportunity than it is top end potential.
-If you are looking for an opportunity to take a 180" or better buck, you will want to focus on the controlled hunts in the central and western areas of the state.
-Units 36B, 44, 45, and 52 turn out a few great bucks every year, and the populations in those areas are doing well.
-While those units are typically the best hunts in the state, almost every unit that has a late rifle hunt in November will produce 180"+ class bucks, but you will have to put some time in to turn one up.
-In most of these areas with hunts outside the rut, hunters must have realistic expectations and plan on hunting average bucks, but there is always a chance for a great buck in any unit in Idaho.
+If you are looking for an opportunity to take a 180” or better buck, you will want to focus on the controlled hunts in the central and western areas of the state.
+Units 21, 28, 36B, 40, 44, 45, and 52 turn out a few great bucks every year.
+The whitetail units are typically the best hunts in the state, almost every unit that has a late rifle hunt in November will produce 180”+ class bucks, but you will have to put some time in to turn one up.

-The whitetail harvest was the lowest it has been in the last 11 years and was 11% lower than in 2021.
-It is 25% down from the 2020 harvest numbers.
-Idaho’s highest whitetail densities are found in the Panhandle region.
-Most of the general seasons in the northern Panhandle close December 1st, allowing hunters the opportunity to hunt during the peak of the rut, which can make for a fun hunt.
+The whitetail harvest was actually up again in 2024.
+There were 20,908 whitetails harvested in 2024.
+That is 1,088 deer over the 2023 total harvest.
+Harvest success on the general hunts was 40% and on the controlled hunts was 46% in 2024.
+Of the 20,908 whitetails harvested, 16,970 were bucks, and the highest whitetail densities are found in the Panhandle region.
+Most of the general licenses in the Panhandle are Panhandle close December 1st, allowing hunters the opportunity to hunt during the peak of the rut.
 As you move south in Idaho, the whitetail densities become much lower, although the quality of bucks is still good.
-The whitetail deer success rate for the general hunts in 2022 was 40%.
-Honestly, the whitetail hunting on general units is looking better than the mule deer hunting on general units.
-The mule deer success rate for the general hunts in 2022 was only 26%.
+The whitetail hunting on the southern end is better than the mule deer hunting in general out this time.

 Idaho Mule Deer Season Dates